raspberrypilearning/gpio-music-box/en/step_3.md

 --- /task ---

 --- task ---
-Create named onjects for your remaining three sounds.
+Create named objects for your remaining three sounds.

 --- hints --- --- hint ---
-Your `.wav` files are all in your `samples` directory.
-So the file path will look like this:
+Your `.wav` files are all in your `samples` directory, so the file path will look like this:
 ```python
 "/home/pi/gpio-music-box/samples/filename.wav"
 ```
 --- /hint --- --- hint ---
-Each sound object will need to have a unique name.
+Each sound object must have a unique name.
 You could call the next one `cymbal`:
 ```python
 cymbal = pygame.mixer.Sound("/home/pi/gpio-music-box/samples/drum_cymbal_hard.wav")
 ```